vortexdevsoftware/Nice_ui/README.md

 See <a href="nice_ui_demo.cpp">nice_ui_demo.cpp</a> for a good example on how to use it.

 <h2 align="center">📄 Documentation</h2>
-See the wiki for all sorts of documentation about using Nice_UI.
+See the wiki for all sorts of documentation regarding Nice_UI.